 We need to understand and appreciate the biology of different cancers.
 If a cancer is very fast-growing, then no screening can realistically be effective when it comes to the population as a whole.
-If it is slower-growing, as with colon polyps that take a long time (15 years on average) to develop into colon cancer, then less frequent screening can be effective.
+If it is slower-growing, as with colon polyps that take a long time (15 years on average) to develop into colon cancer, then less frequent screening can be effective near these kinds of positive results.